LBHackney-IT/referral-form-ingestion/README.md

 - Sends the form data and its ID to AWS where the data will be further processed.

 The Google Apps script code makes an HTTP PUT request to add an object containing the form data to the `form-submissions` folder in our S3 bucket.

+Another important Google service used for this ingestion process is Google Cloud Project.
+The main purpose of the Google Cloud Project is to allow the creation of a Google service account.
+A service account allows us to communicate with Google API's such as Drive and Docs without having to use an actual team members Google account.
+A project has already been setup with two service accounts: one for production and one for staging.
+For access for the Google project please contact one of the active maintainers of this repo.

 #### AWS Side of Things